Learn folk songs and singing from the comfort of your home with our online course.

 The online course will make the most of the benefits of learning online.
 You will learn songs from our tutor’s extensive repertoires as well as harmonies that you can sing with others, but focus will be less on multi-part arrangements and more on developing as folk singers (at any level) in a supportive environment.
 You will get to listen to different interpretations of songs, see examples from archives and field recordings and learn about the tutor’s approach to their singing and folk songs.

-I just wanted to let you know how much I enjoyed the Monday Folk Choir Workshops this term.
-Even though it was all done on Zoom it was so well organised.
-I was so glad I signed up for the choir, it was something to look forward to every Monday.
+I just wanted to let you know how much I enjoyed the Monday workshops.
+I was so glad I signed up, it was something to look forward to every Monday.

 When and where does it take place?